openxla/xla/docs/custom_call.md

                 /*api_version=*/API_VERSION_STATUS_RETURNING);
 ```

-!!!
-Note
-  In the future all clients will be required to migrate their custom call
+> **Note:** In the future all clients will be required to migrate their custom
-  functions to the new API version and the old one will be deprecated.
+> call functions to the new API version and the old one will be deprecated.
 For
-  custom calls that can't fail, you can simply add the new
+> custom calls that can't fail, you can simply add the new
-  `XlaCustomCallStatus*` parameter and then ignore it.
+> `XlaCustomCallStatus*` parameter and then ignore it.

 On failure, none of the custom call outputs will be used; the XLA runtime will
 terminate the computation.
 It is not possible for an HLO computation to recover
 from the error (e.g. by catching and handling it).

-## Passing tuples to custom-calls
+## Passing tuples to custom calls

-Consider the following custom-call.
+Consider the following custom call.

 ```c++
 using xla::ShapeUtil;